bots-garden/my-little-code-teacher/README.md

 OLLAMA_BASE_URL=http://ollama-service:11434 docker compose --profile container up
 # or OLLAMA_BASE_URL=http://ollama-service:11434 docker compose --profile container watch
 ```
+> The first time only, you must wait for the complete downlading of the model.

 ## Use the native Ollama install

-> To do for the first time only
+> To do for the first time only:
 ```bash
 ollama pull deepseek-coder
 ```